An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: A Distributed Algorithm for Solving the Convexified Problem

 Constraint \eqref{flowcons4} means that the active power can flow in any direction on the edge $(i,k)$ as long as its magnitude does not exceed the limit $\overline{P}_{ik}$.
 Assume that the global optimal solution $\bd{W}^*$ exists.
 Our decomposition allows us to compute $W_{ik}^*$ separately by buses $i$ and $k$, in which each bus determines its local version of $W_{ik}^*$, e.g., $W^{(i)}_{ik}$ for bus $i$.
 Then \eqref{lambdaupdate} brings both $W^{(i)}_{ik}$ and $W^{(k)}_{ik}$ towards $W_{ik}^*$ by just equalizing $W^{(i)}_{ik}$ and $W^{(k)}_{ik}$.
 If the feasible regions $\mathcal{C}_i$ and $\mathcal{C}_k$ are smaller, it will be easier for \eqref{lambdaupdate} to reduce the discrepancy between $W^{(i)}_{ik}$ and $W^{(k)}_{ik}$.

 The additional assumption we make is that all buses are net consumers of active power except the feeder; that is, $P_i \leq 0$ for $i=2,3,\dots,n$.
-Even with deep penetration of renewable-based energy, it is unlikely that the power generated by these resources in a particular bus will compensate the load at that bus; let alone they will compensate for the power coming from the feeder.
-We now know that the active power must flow from buses $i$ to $k$ along the edge $(i,k)$ with $i<k$, i.e., $P_{ik}\geq 0$.
-With this observation, we can re-write \eqref{flowcons4} as
+For faster convergence rate, we assume that active power flows from buses $i$ to $k$ along the edge $(i,k)$ with $i<k$, i.e., $P_{ik}\geq 0$.
+Note this assumption is not necessary for the theoretical results in Section III, but it makes the algorithm much simpler.
+In practice, DERs are currently not allowed to cause reverse current flow due to protection issues, but it would be interesting to generalize our algorithm to also handle this case.
+With this assumption, we can re-write \eqref{flowcons4} as

 from the perspectives of buses $i$ and $k$, respectively.
 We can actually replace \eqref{flowcons4} for $(i,k)$ of Subproblem $i$ by \eqref{improved_flow_limit_i} and similarly \eqref{flowcons4} for $(i,k)$ of Subproblem $k$ by \eqref{improved_flow_limit_k}.
 If we apply the same logic to all edges connecting to bus $i$, we can construct a smaller feasible region $\hat{\mathcal{C}}_i$ for Subproblem $i$.
 For the edge $(i,k)$, the constructions of $\hat{\mathcal{C}}_i$ and $\hat{\mathcal{C}}_k$ can help $W^{(i)}_{ik}$ and $W^{(k)}_{ik}$ converge to $W_{ik}^*$ faster.